 If you like the original features of an older home in Las Vegas, you may have concerns about the damage installation work can do to certain features of the home.
 High ceilings, crown moldings, pillars, wood trims, and hardwood floors are features of the home you want to retain.
 Well-preserved homes often fetch top dollar in the property market.

-When ductwork needs to be installed, it often means lowering the ceilings or creating boxed corners to hide ducts.
-The alternative is to install the heating and cooling system under the floor which means cutting holes in the floor for the vents.
+Installing ductwork often means lowering the ceilings or creating boxed corners to hide ducts.
+The alternative is to install the heating and cooling system under the floor.
+So you will cut holes in the floor for the vents.

 Discuss your concerns with the HVAC contractor who can advise you on the best way to install a central air conditioner without detracting from the home’s character.
 In a single-story home with an attic, the ducts laid in the attic can easily connect with the registers in each room.
 In two-story homes, the best way to feed ductwork from the attic to the lower level is to run ducts through the closets on the second floor.
 You may lose some closet space but it is the least intrusive way to add ductwork to a home.